ChrisKeefe/dev-docs/source/architecture.rst

    Text within angle-brackets (`<>`) indicate a Python package/import name.

 Here we observe that interfaces use a particular sub-component of the framework called the SDK.
-We also see that one of the interfaces is built into the framework itself (the Artifact API), however it is not any more privileged compared to any of the other interfaces, and none of the other interfaces use it directly.
+We also see that one of the interfaces is built into the framework itself (the Artifact API).
+However, this interface is not more privileged than any of the other interfaces, and none of the other interfaces use it directly.

-Looking now at the plugins we see that they use a sub-component of the framework called the Plugin API.
+Looking now at the plugins, we see that they use a sub-component of the framework called the Plugin API.
 This is responsible for constructing and registering the relevant SDK objects for use by interfaces.
 We also see that plugins can depend on other plugins.

-At this point the rough picture of how an interface uses a plugin can be seen.
+At this point, the rough picture of how an interface uses a plugin can be seen.
 Plugins are loaded by the framework's SDK via an entry-point (more on that later).
 This in turn causes the plugin code to interact with the Plugin API, which constructs SDK objects.
 These SDK objects are then introspected and manipulated by any number of Interfaces.